-As regards the religion of the Indians, I have already stated that they believe in one God, in the immortality of the soul, and in future rewards and punishments. while these are the prominent points of their belief, definite ideas of a religious nature appear to be extremely limited. both in number and in comprehensiveness.
+As regards the religion of the Indians, I have already stated in tracing their resemblance to the ancient Jews, that they believe in one God, in the immortality of the soul, and in future rewards and punishments.
+But while these are the prominent points of their belief, definite ideas of a religious nature appear to be extremely limited, both in number and in comprehensiveness.
 As much as this, however, appears to be true.
 They believe in one Great Spirit, who has created all things, governs all important events, who is the author of all good, and the only object of religious homage.
-They believe he may be displeased with them for their bad conduct, and in his displeasure bring calamities upon them.
-They also believe in an evil spirit, whom they call cinim keneki meohot cinmocimo; that is, the black chief below, who is the author of all the evils which befall them, undeserved as a punishment from the Great Spirit above.
+Thev believe he may be displeased with them for their bad conduct, and in his displeasure bring calamities upon them.
+They also believe in an evil spirit, whom they call cinim keneki mechot cinmo-cimo; that is, the black chief below. who is the author of all the evils which befall them, undeserved as a punishment from the Great Spirit above.
 They believe that the soul enters the future world with a similar form, and in circumstances like those under which it existed in this life.
 They believe that in a future state, the happiness of the good consists in an abundance and enjoyment of those things which they value here, that their present sources of happiness will be carried to perfection; and that the punishment of the bad will consist in entire exclusion from every source of happiness, and in finding all causes of misery here, greatly multiplied hereafter.
 Thus their ideas of future happiness and misery are found to vary according to their different situations and employments in life.
 It is difficult, if not impossible, to ascertain any thing of their religious belief beyond these general notions.
-The number of words and terms in their language expressive of abstract and spiritual ideas is very small, so that those who wish to instruct them in these subjects, are compelled to do it by 240 WAR.
+The number of words and terms in their language expressive of abstract and spiritual ideas, is very small, so that those who wish to instruct them in these subjects, are compelled to do it by means of illustrations and circumlocutions, and the introduction of words from foreign languages.
+Besides, conscious of their ignorance, they are, for the most part, unwilling to expose it, by revealing the little knowledge which they possess.
+Indeed.